top of page

 Writer's pictureOut and About

 Como Jetty is stunning as it juts out into the Swan River pointing down river towards Heathcote and Blackwall Reach.
-At the moment it is cut off from the river walk paths due to roadworks on the Kwinana Freeway so instead of walking along the river from Point Belches we parked at the South Perth Community Centre and walked from there.
-Of course you can park much closer as there is parking along Melville Parade and also at the Shopping Centre on Preston Street in Como.
+On this occasion, owing to roadworks, we parked at the South Perth Community Centre and walked from there but you can park closer along Melville Parade or at the Shopping Centre on Preston Street in Como.

 Wandering through the streets of Como is interesting as the houses are a mix of heritage homes, modern homes and some not so attractive 60s and 70s construction thrown in as well.
 There are plenty of mature trees lining the streets which makes for a pleasant walk.

 When you arrive at Preston Street there are a number of shops including some cheerful cafes to stop for a coffee.
-Wandering down Preston Street you will pass Nasi Lemak Corner and on the western facade you will come across a playful mural acknowledging Indonesian culture.
-Right next door you can't miss the pink art deco Cygnet Theatre which has been operating since 1938 but make sure you continue past to check out Alfred Hitchcock on it's southern wall.
+Wandering down Preston Street you will pass Nasi Lemak Corner and you can find a playful mural acknowledging Indonesian culture on the western façade.
+Right next door you can't miss the pink art deco Cygnet Theatre which has been operating since 1938.
+Make sure you continue past to check out Alfred Hitchcock on it's southern wall.
 Along Preston St the camera and canister artworks reflect the history of the cinema.
 These artworks are interactive and you can rotate the films and projector reels to see historical and contemporary etchings of Como, including images of the river, the jetty, trams, street theatre and maps.

 It is a short stroll to the footbridge spanning the Kwinana Freeway.
 The footbridge, which features maritime themed artwork, has a tall mast like structure perfectly framing the river view.
 You get an excellent view of the jetty from the footbridge (which is also used by cyclists).
 Choose whether to wind your way down the walkway or take the stairs down to Como Beach, where there are toilets and picnic benches.
 There may sometimes be a sandy beach here but we walked after quite a severe storm and there had been damage to the foreshore.